Beginner Astrophotography: How to Get Started

 If you’re like me, you love all types of images that involve the night sky.
 However, a quest for a particular type of image may lead you down a new path that involves a new set of equipment and techniques.

-The image below is of my current Deep Sky Astrophotography setup, including a CCD imaging camera and autoguiding system.
+The image below features a deep sky Astrophotography setup, including a cooled CMOS sensor camera and autoguiding system.

 The following is a list of the different categories you can dive into:

 First off, let’s cover the different types of astrophotography that await you.
 The night sky is diverse, it’s full of billions of stars and some incredible treasures in between.
 The type of astronomy subject you are interested in will eventually decide your equipment and camera settings.

 Some methods have a lower cost of entry and can be done with little more than a beginner DSLR camera on a tripod, while others will require some additional hardware to achieve results.
 The photo above features images I have taken from both a tripod and through a telescope.